Last Updated on June 30, 2022 by andrewshih

 The purpose is to craft a template that works for you and includes key information to help you identify the project description, avoiding cut & paste errors when you transfer the information to the PMP online application.

-We will use this template for each of your PMP application experience.
+We will use this template for each of your PMP application experiences.
 Don’t worry; you can always come back and make adjustments.

 For the next step, we will just use the PMP application template above – those are the essential elements for each of the project descriptions.